 For induction stovetops you need to use a stainless steel-clad base canner, this is the only one I’m aware of, 23-Quart Induction Compatible Pressure Canner.

 3. Price.
 Let’s face it, the price of an item always comes into play.
 When I grow the food at home and only have the cost of the canning lid, I estimate the cost of the food is about $.12 a jar.
 Pretty economical.
-We put up around 300 jars of food in the summer time and continue to add to that throughout the winter months by canning our meat and using frozen berries to replenish our jam and jelly supply.
+We put up around 300 jars of food in the summertime and continue to add to that throughout the winter months by canning our meat and using frozen berries to replenish our jam and jelly supply.
 That means even the more spendy pressure canner pays for itself in one year.

-However, if you only want to purchase one canner for your lifetime, then the All American canner will be the one you want to consider.
+If you only want to purchase one canner for your lifetime, then the All American canner will be the one you want to consider.
 As its name states the All Amercian canner is made in the in United States in Wisconsin.
 It’s earned a reputation as being a premier pressure canner.

 Depending upon your model, you’ll also want to have an extra pressure release value on hand.
 I’ve purchased both of these at our local hardware store.
 Again, I’ve only replaced each once in 15 years.